Table of Contents

 (Estimated timeframe: 1-3 days)

-When choosing a property, you will need to decide whether to restrict your search to condominiums or cooperatives.
+When choosing a property, you will need to decide whether to restrict your search to condos or coops.
 You will also have to understand property value to avoid a bad deal, and whether you are buying a home or an investment property, you will also need to know key information about different neighborhoods.
-In order to find a great property, you may have to consider dozens of homes, but an experienced real estate buyer agent will help you narrow your search down to properties that fit your lifestyle.
+To find a great property, you may have to consider dozens of homes, but an experienced real estate buyer agent will help you narrow your search down to properties that fit your lifestyle.

 5. Hiring an Attorney